danbev/learning-v8/README.md

 scope.
 This will call HandleScope::~HandleScope which makes sense as any other Local handles should be cleaned up.

-`Escape` copies the value of its argument into the enclosing scope, deletes alli its local handles, and then gives back the new handle copy which can safely be returned.
+`Escape` copies the value of its argument into the enclosing scope, deletes all its local handles, and then gives back the new handle copy which can safely be returned.